Towards a Rigorous Statistical Analysis of Empirical Password Datasets: Missing Proofs of Final LP in Section

 Recall that we fix a particular mesh $X_{l,q} = \{x_1,\ldots, x_l \}$ where where $x_l = \frac{1}{10^4 N}$, $l=\lfloor\frac{\ln (\frac{1}{x_l})}{\ln q}\rfloor + 1$ and for each $1 \leq i < l$ we have $x_{i} = q \cdot x_{i+1} = q^{l-i} x_l$.
 Here, $q>1$ is an parameter that determines how fine-grained our mesh values are.
 We also consider an ideal mesh $X^r = \{ x_1^r, x_2^r, \ldots \} = \{ \Pr[pwd] : pwd \in \mathcal{P}\}$ for the real distribution $\mathcal{P}$ along with a corresponding histogram $H^r = \{h_1^r, h_2^r \ldots \}$ where $h_i^r \doteq \left| \{ pwd \in \mathcal{P}: \Pr[pwd] = x_i^r\} \right|$.
 Given the number of guesses $G > 0$ we have $\lambda_G = X_{i(G,H)}c(G,H)+ \sum_{j=1}^{i(G,H)-1} x_i^r h_i^r $ where we define $i(G,H) = \max \{ j : \sum_{i=1}^{j-1} h_i \leq G \} $ and $c(G,H) = G- \sum_{i=1}^{i(G,H)-1} h_i$ as before.

 The LP to generate lower bound is not exactly the same as the LP to generate upper bound.
 We discuss them separately in the following sections.
-We present $\mathtt{LPlower}$ for lower bounds and prove the lower bound in Theorem~\ref{thm:bound3final-lower} in Section~\ref{sec:lplb-app}, and present $\mathtt{LPupper}$ for upper bounds and prove the upper bound in Theorem~\ref{thm:bound3final-lower} in Section~\ref{sec:lpub-app}.
+We present $\mathtt{LPlower}$ for lower bounds and prove the lower bound in Theorem~\ref{thm:bound3final-lower} in Appendix~\ref{sec:lplb-app}, and present $\mathtt{LPupper}$ for upper bounds and prove the upper bound in Theorem~\ref{thm:bound3final-lower} in Appendix~\ref{sec:lpub-app}.